Skip to main content

 Type: number | undefined

-Number of jobs to run concurrently.
+Number of jobs to run concurrently on a single Graphile Worker instance.

 worker.connectionString